tytydraco/yessleep/out/Blood_off_a_ducks_back.md

 —

-The room is almost entirely dark when I wake up, stricken with fear.
+The room is almost entirely dark when I wake up.
 The first thing I comprehend is a faint light coming from somewhere low, maybe through a crack in the door, illuminating just enough of the ceiling for me to see a myriad of shadows splayed across the tiled surface.
 The shadows are unmoving, but ominous, as though they could start moving, all at once, at any second.

 The second thing I comprehend is far more disturbing.